Ognjen Čančarević

-Career

-Club
+Club career

-Čančarević has previously played with FK Sloboda Užice, GP Zlatibor, FK Sloga Bajina Bašta and FK Sevojno.
+Čančarević initially played with Sloboda Užice, FK Zlatibor Užice, FK Sloga Bajina Bašta and FK Sevojno.
 He joined Radnički in summer 2009 and after playing two seasons in the Serbian First League they won promotion to the SuperLiga in 2011.
-Since 2018, he is Alashkert player.
+In 2018, he became an Alashkert player.

+On 15 January 2024, Noah announced the signing of Čančarević following his release from Alashkert on 11 January 2024.
+On 6 August 2024, he scored as a goalkeeper against AEK Athens in the third qualifying round of 2024–25 UEFA Conference League.
+On 10 June 2025, Noah announced that they had extended their contract with Čančarević.

-International
+International career

-He called up for a friendly match against United States, on 29 January 2017.
-However, he remained on the bench.
-Match ended 0-0.
+Čančarević was called up to the Serbia national team for a friendly match against the United States on 29 January 2017.
+He remained on the bench with the match ending 0–0.

-Later, Cancarević was omitted from Serbia's 23-man squad for the 2018 FIFA World Cup in Russia.
+After five years of living in Armenia, he received Armenian citizenship.
+In June 2023 he was called up to join the Armenia national team, making his debut against Wales on 16 June 2023.

 Personal life

 His father Milan was also a professional footballer and so is his cousin Luka.